Guide to diamonds, a masterpiece loved by light

 Carat Weight refers to the weight of a diamond.
 The carat is often confused with the size even if it is actually a unit of weight.
 A carat can also be divided into 100 "points".
 A diamond of 0.75 carats can also be referred to as a diamond of 75 points or ¾ of a carat.

-A one carat diamond doesn't cost exactly twice of a half-carat diamond, since larger diamonds are more rare in nature, factor that places them at the top of the pyramid of the quality of diamonds, a diamond of one carat will cost much more than double that of a half-carat diamond from the samecolor, clarity and cut.
+A one-carat diamond does not cost exactly twice as much as a half-carat diamond, as larger diamonds are rarer in nature, which places them at the top of the diamond quality pyramid, a one-carat diamond will cost much more than double that of a half carat diamond of the same color, clarity and cut.

-The cut is the only one of the 4Cs to be influenced by man.
-On the basis of mathematical formulas, a well cut diamond will reflect light internally from one facet to another as in a mirror and then disperse and reflect it through the crown and table.
+The cut is the only one of the 4Cs to be influenced by the hand of man.
+Based on mathematical formulas, a well-cut diamond will reflect the light internally from one facet to the other like in a mirror and then scatter it and reflect it through the crown and the table.

-The cutting can also refer to the form, for example round, square, in drops, to the heart.
-As a round diamond is symmetrical and capable of reflecting nearly all the light that enters it, this is the form with greater brightness and follows specific guidelines about the proportions.
+Since a round diamond is symmetrical and able to reflect practically all the light that enters it, this is the shape with the greatest brightness and follows specific guidelines regarding proportions.

 Many people confuse the word "diamond" with the word "brilliant".
-The Diamond is the gem of great value; the brilliant is a type of cut (cutting round) and for its features allows a better shine.
-So any stone, for example, zircon, can have a brilliant cut, but it has nothing to do with thediamond stone.
+The Diamond is the precious stone of extreme value; the brilliant is a type of cut (the round cut) which due to its characteristics allows the best shine.
+So any stone, for example zircon, can have a brilliant cut, but it has nothing to do with the diamond stone.